 Let’s face it, life is busy.
 And being that it seems like the end of this pandemic is nowhere in sight, it’s easy to get frazzled, overwhelmed, and lose our inner zen in the midst of all the everyday chaos.
 Time for self-care can also seem totally out of reach.
 Between the balancing act of work-life, home, mom life, and everything in between, time for self-care may just seem impossible.
 Let’s keep it real. it practically is.

 But, we have a solution if you feel like your inner peace is quickly slipping away.
 Enter a morning yoga practice.
 Incorporating a yoga routine into your week is an amazing way to not only take care of your mental and spiritual health but your physical health as well.
 And, you don’t need to commit to a long practice.
 Even just a few morning yoga poses or throughout your day can help promote that inner peace we all need to dominate each day.

-We’re sharing our top five fav morning beginner yoga poses you can do in the morning fresh out of bed, or at any point of the day where you need to revitalize or prevent yourself from cursing someone out.
+We’re sharing our top five fav morning beginner yoga poses you can do in the morning fresh out of bed, or at any point of the day when you need to revitalize or prevent yourself from cursing someone out.

 Jump out of bed, grab your yoga mat, get some essential oils diffusing, and practice these five relaxing morning yoga poses.
 It may be exactly what you need to set the tone for a calmer day.

 Here’s a great morning yoga pose that can help loosen up tight muscles, and just start your day in a relaxing and zen way.
 All you need to do is sit on your yoga mat with your legs extended out in front of you.
 Inhale, extend your arms up, and then exhale, extending them and stretching out to touch your toes.
 If you can’t reach that far, go to your knees or as far as your fingers can reach without arching your back.
 Stretch as far as you can, and take four deep breaths in this pose.